InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

 - The 🐛 "Picking a double battle trainer (ie Twins) as your challenge results in a game over, including loss of save." should be fixed.
 - Allowed catch in "Fight or Flight" -- it was counterintuitive to not allow it as it __is__ a wild PKMN fight.
 - More minor 🐛 squashed.
+- Pushed Dark Deal ME to a higher wave requirement (+30) as it seems to be functioning (mostly) bugless.